Certificate IV in Kitchen Management

 Strong Industry Demand

-Australia’s hospitality sector continues to experience skills shortages, creating strong employment opportunities for qualified chefs across restaurants, hotels, resorts, cruise ships, and catering companies.
+Australia’s hospitality sector continues to face skills shortages, creating strong employment opportunities for qualified chefs in restaurants, hotels, resorts, cruise ships, and catering companies.

-Culinary skills are highly transferable worldwide.
-Qualified chefs are in demand internationally, giving you the opportunity to work and travel in Australia and overseas.
+Culinary skills are highly transferable worldwide, allowing qualified chefs to work and travel across Australia and internationally.

 Pathway to Business Ownership

-This qualification provides practical kitchen management and leadership skills that can help you progress into supervisory roles or open your own café, restaurant, or catering business.
+Develop kitchen management and leadership skills that can support progression into supervisory roles or launching your own café, restaurant, or catering business.

-Food brings people together.
-As a chef, you have the opportunity to create memorable dining experiences and bring enjoyment to customers through quality food and service.
+Food connects people.
+As a chef, you create memorable dining experiences and deliver enjoyment through quality food and service.

 Migration & Career Pathways in Australia

-Hospitality and chef occupations are often recognised in Australia’s skilled workforce demand.
-Completing this qualification may support graduates in building the skills and industry experience that can contribute toward future employment and potential migration pathways
+Chef and hospitality occupations are frequently recognised in Australia’s skilled workforce demand.
+Completing this qualification can help graduates build the skills and experience needed to pursue employment and explore future migration pathways.

 During the course you will develop these skills: